 The Finance Council keeps periodic (quarterly) track of accounts due.
 They have the responsibility for helping families to clear back payments.
-No final exams will be administered and/or grades issued to students with school debts outstanding.
+No grades will be issued to students with outstanding debts.
 Final decision in these matters rest with the Pastor.